camunda/camunda-docs-manual/content/update/minor/718-to-719/was.md

 The following steps describe how to update the Camunda artifacts on an IBM WebSphere application server 9 or IBM WebSphere application server Liberty in a shared process engine setting.
 Throughout the procedure, refer to the [update guide][update-guide].
-If not already done, download the [Camunda Platform 7.19 IBM WebSphere distribution](https://artifacts.camunda.com/artifactory/camunda-bpm-ee/org/camunda/bpm/websphere/camunda-bpm-websphere9/7.19.0-ee/).
+If not already done, download the [Camunda Platform 7.19 IBM WebSphere distribution][was-distribution].

 The update procedure takes the following steps: